clibs/clib/BEST_PRACTICE.md

 ## Making your own libraries

-Now that your know how to use libraries, heres how to make your own:
+Now that you know how to use libraries, heres how to make your own:

 Like before, heres a typical project directory tree: